-Response to Question - Why the Class Action Suit?
+Response to Question - Why the Law Suit?

 I would like to know why you think dispersing an unruly crowd with non-lethal means is a civil rights offense?